gopi487krishna/proposal-gsoc-2020/README.md

 ```cpp
 typedef std::variant<std::monostate,bool,long long,double,std::string,std::complex<int>,std::complex<double>> value_type;
 ```
 Although the type looks large ( A variant is a type-safe union and the memory required by union is the size of its largest type mentioned in it ), the actual size consumed by an object of  **value_type** is just 40 bytes in both **MSVC** and **gcc**.
-The real size should have been around 24 bytes only but
+The real size should have been around 24 bytes only but is more due to **String Buffer Optimization**.

+Now comparing the size differences:

+(SBO Enabled)

+ - Current case : 80n ( Where n is the number of cards )
+ - With variant : (32 (Keyword )